Overnight Oats

 Peanut BUTTER and Jelly

 Your childhood favorite gets an upgrade with my peanut butter and jelly overnight oat recipe.
-I layer blueberry jam with crunchy peanut butter AND peanuts for extra crunch.
-Add a few fresh blueberries and you’re good to go!
+I layer 1 tsp blueberry jam with 1 Tbsp crunchy peanut butter AND 1 Tbsp peanuts for extra crunch.
+Add a few fresh blueberries, and you’re good to go!
+That peanut butter and peanuts combo boosts protein and healthy fats, and pairing it with blueberries adds fiber and antioxidants that help keep the oats more filling and balanced.
+You can also swap the peanut butter for sun butter as a nut-free version.

 Chocolate Raspberry

 Will chocolate and fresh berries ever not be a match made in heaven?
 I don’t think so.
-You only need some raspberry jam, dark chocolate chips, and fresh raspberries to make a breakfast that tastes just like dessert.
+You only need to add 1 tsp raspberry jam, 1 Tbsp dark chocolate chips, and some fresh raspberries to make a breakfast that tastes just like dessert.
+Dark chocolate is another delicious source of antioxidants (yes, really!), and the raspberries add fiber and vitamin C, which together make this sweet option feel more satisfying.

 Banana Walnut

 Banana bread is my go-to coffee shop snack, so I always have an overnight oat version in the fridge.
-Simply mix in some walnuts and add sliced bananas on top for a delicious and satisfying breakfast that’ll keep you feeling full all morning!
+I mix 1 Tbsp walnuts into the base recipe for a little protein and healthy omega-3 fats, then finish it with sliced bananas (⅓ of a banana total) for a potassium boost.

 Side view of 4 jars of overnight oats with a wooden spoon taking some from one of the jars